Nar-phu Valley Treking

 Flora and Fauna of Nar-Phu Valley

 The Nar-Phu region is rich in biodiversity.
 Trekkers pass through pine forests, rhododendron trees, and alpine meadows.
-At lower altitudes, oak and juniper trees are common, while at higher elevations, the land is barren with only alpine shrubs.
-The area is also home to rare wildlife such as the snow leopard, blue sheep, Himalayan tahr, and musk deer.
-Birds like the Himalayan griffon, snow pigeon, and pheasant are seen along the way.
+At lower altitudes, oak and juniper trees are common, whereas at higher elevations, the land becomes barren with only alpine shrubs.
+Furthermore, the area is home to rare wildlife, including the snow leopard, blue sheep, Himalayan tahr, and musk deer.
+Trekkers often see birds like the Himalayan griffon, snow pigeon, and pheasant along the way.
 The variety of flora and fauna makes the trek more exciting for nature lovers.

 Vegetation in Nar-Phu Valley